fabiospampinato/tiny-bin/readme.md

   - Each option can optionally be hidden from the help page.
   - Each option can optionally be marked as required, so the library will error if it's not provided.
   - Each option can optionally have a default value.
+  - Each option can optionally have an explicit list of allowed values.
   - Each option can have multiple longhands (e.g. `--foo`) and multiple shorthands (e.g. `-f`).
   - Each provided longhand and shorthand for an option is automatically aliased to all the others.
   - Each non-boolean option must receive at least one value.